Loading…

 When bonding stone, brick, tile, or masonry to concrete, Adiseal is the ideal adhesive for both indoor and outdoor use.
 Proper surface preparation is crucial for a strong and durable bond.

-Unlike other adhesives or glues, Adiseal avoids bleeding into porous stone materials, solving a common problem.
+Unlike other adhesives or glues, Adiseal does not bleed into porous stone materials, solving a common problem.

 For bonding, ensure both surfaces are completely clean, especially from loose bits and dust.
 Apply the adhesive to one surface and firmly press the item onto the concrete.
 If sliding occurs, temporary supports may be needed.